FoxComm/highlander/engineering-wiki/developer-experience/Screencasts-Scripts.md

     <goldrush logs appear>

 Your instance is ready!
+Let's try to connect there:

+    $ make ssh
+    $ ifconfig ens4
+    $ exit

-In next video, we will learn how to actually change things there.
+In the next video, we will learn how to actually change things there.
 ```

 ## Deploying and Testing Custom Branch of Application